AssafUni/rl_nav/README.md

 1. If you can't run the dqn agent, try adding run permissions(chmod +x in linux) to the turtlebot3_dqn.py.
 2. Problems regarding missing models can be resolved by cloning turtlebot simulations repo and running catkin_make.
-3. Some problems were noticed while transferring the trained model to the local and global planners where the time difference between each step(in the training) was big.
+3. Some problems were noticed while transferring the trained model to the local and global planners where the time difference between each step(in the training) was vastly different than in the running stage.
 This occured at later stages after a long training sessions.
 If you encounter such problems, try using weights from earlier stages.